Suzanna-Linn/slua/docs/upcoming.md

 ### const

+*status: released, we can use it in Luau.*

 The **const** keyword is designed for declaring local variables that cannot be reassigned after their initial value is set, providing a way to enforce read-only variables within a script.

 **const** offers several practical benefits for codebase maintenance, safety, and development workflow: